 1 Stay away from the evil plants, which are not cultivated by Jesus Christ, because they are not the Father’s planting.
 Not that I found any division among you: instead, I found that there had been a purification.

 2 For all those who belong to God and Jesus Christ are with the bishop, and all those who repent and enter into the unity of the church will belong to God, so that they may be living in accordance with Jesus Christ.

 3 Do not be misled, my brothers and sisters: if any follow a schismatic, they will not inherit the kingdom of God.
 If any hold to alien views, they disassociate themselves from the passion.

 Torah obedience.
 Evil plants.
 Pluck.
 Removed from salvation.
 Natsarim.

 Only a bishop of Satan speaks in such terms.

 IN ROME, history loses sight of him.
 Perhaps the legends are true.
-As the story goes, his tormentors demanded that he call out any other name but Christ.
-And yet, despite all the afflictions of martyrdom which Ignatius willed to endure, his tongue never ceased to pronounce the name of Jesus.
+As the story goes, his tormentors demanded that he call out any other name but Christ, and yet, despite all the afflictions of martyrdom which Ignatius willed to endure, his tongue never ceased to pronounce the name of Jesus.
 To do otherwise, he told them, would be preposterous.
-The man who insisted that the bulk of Hebrew Scripture be taken figuratively was speaking quiet literally when he announced to his crowd of onlookers:
+The man who insisted that the bulk of Hebrew Scripture be taken figuratively was speaking quite literally when he announced to his crowd of onlookers:

 “Know ye for certain that I have in my heart this name written, and therefore I may not leave to name this name oft.”